-- 9.1 Background and Theory - 9.1.1 Documentation is one of the pillars of the scientific community as well as the forensic world. - 9.1.2 The documentation requirements set forth in this discipline are derived from the international ISO 17025 standards, as well as the ISPFS quality manual. - 9.2 Objectives, Principles, and Knowledge - 9.2.1 The analyst must know that standards of documentation for care records as it pertains to all aspects of the discipline.
-From technical records, administrative records, authentication data, and batch analytical records, the analyst must understand the requirements and importance of each, as well as the potential for changes in their retention policies. - 9.3 Health and Safety Hazards - 9.3.1 This section is covered in section 1.3 of this training manual. - 9.4 Reading and Practical Exercises - 9.4.1 The Analyst in Training must demonstrate a working knowledge of the pharmacology of alcohol and other commonly encountered volatiles.
-This must include an understanding of the factors affecting absorption, distribution and elimination. - 9.4.2 The Analyst in Training must describe the situation when the alcohol content of arterial blood exceeds that of venous blood. - 9.4.3 The Analyst in Training must be familiar with the metabolism of ethanol and other commonly encountered volatiles.
-This must include how metabolism relates to toxicity. - 9.4.4 The Analyst in Training must describe their understanding of the effects of alcohol and other commonly encountered volatiles on the human body.
-This must include how it contributes to mortality and impairment observed in DUI cases. - 9.4.5 The Analyst in Training must describe the analytical capabilities and technologies employed by each testing instrument in use in Idaho.
+- 9.1.1 Documentation is one of the pillars of the scientific community as well as the forensic world. - 9.1.2 The documentation requirements set forth in this discipline are derived from the international ISO 17025 standards, as well as the ISPFS quality manual.

+The analyst must know that standards of documentation for care records as it pertains to all aspects of the discipline.
+From technical records, administrative records, authentication data, and batch analytical records, the analyst must understand the requirements and importance of each, as well as the potential for changes in their retention policies.

+- The Analyst in Training must demonstrate a working knowledge of the pharmacology of alcohol and other commonly encountered volatiles.
+This must include an understanding of the factors affecting absorption, distribution and elimination. - 9.4.2 The Analyst in Training must describe the situation when the alcohol content of arterial blood exceeds that of venous blood. - The Analyst in Training must be familiar with the metabolism of ethanol 9.4.3 and other commonly encountered volatiles.
+This must include how metabolism relates to toxicity. - The Analyst in Training must describe their understanding of the effects of alcohol and other commonly encountered volatiles on the human body.
+This must include how it contributes to mortality and impairment observed in DUI cases. - 9.4.5 The Analyst in Training must describe the analytical capabilities and technologies employed by each testing instrument in use in Idaho. - 9.4.6 The Analyst in Training must be comfortable with the development, performance and interpretation of Standardized Field Sobriety Tests (SFST) and a Drug Recognition Exam (DRE). - 9.4.7 The Analyst in Training must describe the potential sources of uncertainty associated with a performance verification.